What is the Difference Between Behavioral Health and Mental Health?

 Interestingly, this seemingly new focus on “self-care” sometimes has more to do with behavioral health than mental health.
 While the terms are often tossed around interchangeably, they have quite different meanings.
 More importantly, they have different approaches.

-To answer questions around behavioral health and mental health, we turned to one of our in-house experts, Dr. Alexandra Ament, from Hopebridge’s autism therapy centers in Denver, Colorado.
-As a licensed clinical psychologist and Board Certified Behavior Analyst (BCBA), her background provides a well-rounded view on these areas, as well as how they directly affect children with autism spectrum disorder (ASD).
+To answer questions around behavioral health and mental health, we turned to our in-house experts of licensed clinical psychologists and Board Certified Behavior Analysts (BCBA) at Hopebridge.
+Their background provides a well-rounded view on these areas, as well as how they directly affect children with autism spectrum disorder (ASD).

 Behavioral health is the “big picture.”
 It’s a broader category that encompasses mental health, along with a lot of other areas.
 There is overlap between many of the subsets within behavioral health, which is why it can be confusing.